Wave 5 Ally Pack – Echo Base Trooper

 Campaign

-For the 6 threat you give the Imperial Player you get the Echo Base Troopers.
-With 2×5 Health on a black die you’ll get a better deal than with the Rebel Troopers.
-Front Line let’s you upgrade your usual blue and green die attack to red and green.
+For 6 Threat you give the Imperial player, you get the Echo Base Troopers.
+With 2×5 Health on a black die, you’ll get a better deal than with the Rebel Troopers.
+Front Line lets you upgrade your usual blue and green die attack to red and green.
 That’s even better than Royal Guards!
 Efficient Travel on the other hand makes sure that you can actually get them into position by ignoring blue terrain and enemy figures when you move around.
-Other than that, they are okay.
-If you do manage to win the elite version, you get an even better deal.
+Other than that, they are so-so.
+If you do manage to win the elite version, you get a better deal.
 2×8 Health, a better Surge Ability and Combat Suit which lets you ignore 1 Pierce per attack.
 They definitely rival the Rebel Troopers and Rebel Saboteurs in terms of versatility and combat strength, not to mention the ability to earn them as elite versions in the Return to Hoth campaign.
-Definitely get that pack if you want actual allies to support you instead of collecting reward cards for your heroes.
+Definitely get that pack if you want actual allies to support you instead of collecting reward cards for your Rebel Heroes.

 Skirmish

-The regular Echo Base Troopers only cost 6, but their limited Health, 4 Speed and only Front Line to boost their attack, they just don’t seem that good.
-The elite Echo Base Troopers are a bit more viable.
-8 cost is still a bit higher than you probably want, but 2×8 Health plus the ability to ignore 1 Pierce per attack they are at least not bad anymore.
-Really their limited Speed and Front Line only triggering in close combat are what really holds them back.
+The Regular Echo Base Troopers only cost 6, but their limited Health, 4 Speed and only Front Line to boost their attack, they just don’t seem that good.
+The Elite Echo Base Troopers are more viable.
+8 cost is still a bit higher than you probably want, but with 2×8 Health plus the ability to ignore 1 Pierce per attack, they are at least not bad anymore.
+Their limited Speed and Front Line only triggering in close combat are what really holds them back.
 You also get the Skirmish Upgrade Combat Suit, which does exactly the same as the ability on the elite version of the group.
 Recent clarification with FFG solidifies that this does indeed stack with the ability on the group for a total of ignoring 2 Pierce per attack.
-Though the upgrade really only makes sense to put on them.
-All other rebels either have just 1 figure in the group or defend with a white die.
+Since it’s best for groups with more than on figure, Elite Rebel Troopers or Elite Alliance Rangers are the other targets you can consider since they have more than one figure per group.

-As for command cards, the pack’s highlight is of course Hit and Run.
+As for Command Cards, the pack’s highlight is of course Hit and Run.
 It is great to get in and out of combat and would be ideal to use with the Echo Base Troopers.
-But you can only include one in your deck, making it somewhat incosistent, even with Leia and R2-D2.
-The other cards are Against the Odds, a great comback card, and Efficient Travel which is basically the Command Card version of the ability on the group.
-It is kind of a mixed bag, though Hit and Run probably is worth picking up the pack for.
+But you can only include one in your deck, making it somewhat inconsistent, even with Leia and R2-D2.
+The other cards are Against the Odds, a great comeback card, and Efficient Travel which is basically the Command Card version of the ability on the Deployment Card.
+It is kind of a mixed bag.
+Though, Hit and Run probably is worth picking up the pack for.

 Model